gihozoinnocente/product_catalog_api/README.md

 | DELETE | /api/images/products/:productId/:index | Delete product image            | Admin, Product Owner |
 | POST   | /api/images/responsive                 | Generate responsive image URLs  | All Users            |

+## Request Body and Response

+See [Auth_EndPoint.md](./Auth_EndPoint.md) for detailed information about request body and expected result.
+See [Product_EndPoint.md](./Product_EndPoint.md) for detailed information about request body and expected result.
+See [Category_EndPoint.md](./Category_EndPoint.md) for detailed information about request body and expected result.
+See [Inventory_EndPoint.md](./Inventory_EndPoint.md) for detailed information about request body and expected result.
+See [Variants_EndPoint.md](./Variants_EndPoint.md) for detailed information about request body and expected result.

 ## Error Handling

 The API uses standard HTTP status codes: